What Is Creativity?

 Forcing creativity into a process for design and development is almost a contradiction

 In comparison, Design Thinking is based on a process in which everyone can be taught to think like designers to solve problems with creativity.
 Many have railed against the very premise of design thinking simply because the fact a process is involved seems to contradict creative thought in the first place.
 Creative thinking is an inherently messy adventure and to try and fit it into any type of nice, neat process seems counterproductive.
 But that is what robots and computers are: “processors”.
 They take an input and then provide an output, based on the limitations of the programming they have been built with.
 The premise of AI, however, is that through programming, a computer can be built to “think” and “learn”.
-Great progress has been made in this area—so much so that great thinkers like Hawking have warned us about a Matrix-type future.
+And, great progress has been made in this area—so much so that great thinkers like Hawking have warned us about a Matrix-type future.

 However, we at Catalyst feel there is a human component to creativity that is not addressed in the above definition.
 For anyone who has been involved in an ideation session or brainstorming exercise at our facility, you know what we are talking about.